 As Pink Floyd produce their own records, the process they use is not widely known.

-Stories about what goes on are always vague, such as the one of a late night when David Gilmour was mixing Shine On You Crazy Diamond in his home and the former front man of Pink Floyd, Syd Barrett, just walked in.
+Stories about what goes on are always vague, such as the one of a late night when David Gilmour was mixing Shine On You Crazy Diamond and the former front man of Pink Floyd, Syd Barrett, just walked in.

 At first, nobody even recognized him.
 He spoke for a while with the band and left later that night.
 None of the band members ever saw him again.

-David’s guitar work on Wish You Were Here is immense, his touch is instantly recognizable, as are his note choices.
+David’s guitar work is immense, his touch is instantly recognizable, as are his note choices.

-The genius opening chord of Shine On You Crazy Diamond was actually a mistake, one that they built a whole song from!
+The genius opening chord of Shine On You Crazy Diamond was actually a mistake, one that they built the entire song from!